Friday the 13th Part VII: The New Blood: Home media

-The Deluxe DVD Edition was released September 15, 2009.
+A standard DVD without bonus materials was released by Paramount on September 3, 2002.
+"The Deluxe" DVD Edition was released September 15, 2009.
+Paramount and Warner Brothers co-released the Friday the 13th: The Complete Collection Blu-ray box set on September 13, 2013, featuring each of the twelve films.

 Reception

 Box office

 Friday the 13th Part VII: The New Blood opened on Friday, May 13, 1988 in 1,796 theaters, debuting at number 1 and earning $8.2 million in its opening weekend.
 Ultimately, the film would go on to gross a total of $19.1 million at the U.S. box office with 4,664,234 admissions, placing it at number 53 on the list of the year's top earners and continuing the series' decline in sales.

 Critical response

 Friday the 13th Part VII: The New Blood was not screened in advance for critics.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 33% based on 27 reviews, with an average rating of 4.6/10.
 The site's critics consensus reads: "As lumbering and bereft of conscious thought as its unstoppable star, Friday the 13th Part VII - The New Blood finds the franchise in desperate need of the title ingredient."
 On Metacritic, it has a weighted average score of 13 out of 100, based on nine critics, indicating "overwhelming dislike."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Gene Siskel gave the film one star in the Chicago Tribune, citing its weak finale and predictable killings, as well as a perceived misogynistic subtext to the entire Friday the 13th series.
 Steve Davis's review in The Austin Chronicle, written entirely in verse, characterized the repetitive plotline of the series as tiresome and implausible, with campers repeatedly coming to Crystal Lake despite the repeated slaughter of visitors.
 He gave it a bomb.
 Susy Flory of The Santa Clarita Valley Signal wrote: "It's Hollywood's idea of every teenager's dream—a bunch of lovely, nubile young girls, a rustic cabin in the woods, a stash of marijuana, and, gore galore courtesy of a zombie superhuman psycho killer."
 The Star-Gazettes Amnon Kabatchnik wrote that the film is "geared to appeal to the viewers' baser instincts, horrific moments of graphic mutilation are interwoven with nude-and-sex sequences," adding: "The offbeat Tina is reminiscent of Stephen King's Carrie, but unlike Sissy Spacek, Lar Park Lincoln is unable to flesh out a human dimension.
 Cult devotees of the series probably won't care."

 The film is mentioned in the novels American Psycho by Bret Easton Ellis and The Time Traveler's Wife by Audrey Niffenegger.